-This article will give you a detailed, easy-to-read review of the role playing game To The Moon.
-In it, we will discuss the gameplay, look, and feel of the game as well as some major story points and the major characters players will control and encounter.
 To The Moon is a 16-bit puzzle mystery game, with a strong story that drives players more so than action.
+Check out our easy-to-read review of the role playing game To The Moon.
+We’ll be discussing the gameplay, look, and feel of the game as well as some major story points and the major characters players will control and encounter.
 Read this To The Moon review to delve a bit deeper and find out if this game is what you’re looking for in mobile entertainment.

 |Type of Game||RPG|